roryl/lucee-book/nested_custom_tags.md

 }
 ```

-What the implementation here does is check if there are any children sections, if there are, it outputs a table of content for each section.
+What the implementation here does is check if there are any children sections, if there are, it outputs a table of contents.
 It then outputs the title and content for each section.
 Notice these function calls in particular:

 ```
 echo("<h3>#child.getTitle()#</h3>");